Federal Elections Comparison Table

 How does your vote count?Citizens vote directly for the member of Parliament in their riding.
 The party with the most seats forms the Government and its leader becomes the Prime Minister.

-Citizens vote indirectly for a President and Vice-President through the Electoral College.
-The Electoral College officials vote directly for the President and Vice-President.
+Citizens vote indirectly for the President and Vice-President through the Electoral College.
+The officials of the Electoral College vote directly for the President and Vice-President.

 Citizens vote directly for local Congress and Senate candidates.